BriskenFinancials/use-case-template/cards/UC10000426-Y-06-complete-the-mission.md

 ## Outcome

-You will be able to confidently Close all open tasks in the sap ucr board. accelerating progress and improving project alignment
+This enables you to close all open tasks in the SAP UCR board

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-Y-06-bottom.png)